 Hazardous, Restricted & Non-Movable Items

-Some items simply can’t go with you during a cross-country move.
-Many people search “what should I not pack when moving cross country” after movers tell them certain things aren’t allowed.
-Knowing this ahead of time helps you avoid last-minute surprises and delays on moving day.
+Some items can’t go with you on a cross-country move.
+Knowing this ahead of time prevents surprises on moving day.

 Paint, Chemicals & Cleaning Products

-Most moving companies won’t transport items that can leak, spill, or react during transit.
-Even small containers can become dangerous over long distances.
+Most moving companies won’t transport items that can leak, spill, or react during transit:

 - Open or unused paint cans